ballerina-platform/ballerina-dev-website/components/etl/code/etl-bbe/where-models-drive-data-interactions.md

 ---
-title: 'Where Models Drive Data Interactions'
+title: 'Drive data interactions with models'
 description: "Ballerina's persist feature seamlessly connects to databases, retrieves data, and kickstarts your ETL process.
 With its intuitive syntax and built-in database support, Ballerina empowers developers to effortlessly interact with databases.
 "
 url: 'https://github.com/ballerina-guides/ai-samples/blob/main/convert_audio_to_text_and_translate_using_openai/main.bal'